riamarliana87/SQL/README.md

     (14,'sport pant',30,35,32,'Jakarta'),
     (15,'uniform',20,25,23,'Jakarta');

--- what is the highest sell price on the store?
-I checked all the fields by sell price from the highest price
+-- Display the database ordered by sell_price
 SELECT * FROM products ORDER BY sell_price DESC;

--- Is there any category item that is not belong to any warehouse?
-I rechecked whether there is product that has no location SELECT * FROM product WHERE location IS NULL;

--- How many category item on each warehouse?
-I checked the fields of product name (pname) and their quantity (pquantity) and warehouse location (wh_loc)
-SELECT pname, pquantity, location FROM products ORDER BY wh_loc;

--- How many item on each warehouse?
-I print the sum of product quantity based on warehouse location SELECT wh_loc, SUM(pquantity) FROM products GROUP BY LOCATION ;
+-- Display the sum of product quantity based on warehouse location SELECT wh_loc, SUM(pquantity) FROM products GROUP BY wh_loc ;

+-- Display the product name & its quantity in Jakarta warehouse SELECT pname,pquantity
+FROM products
+WHERE wh_loc='Jakarta';

--- What is the highest profit item?
-Print for profit on each product item as unit_profit and order by highest profit 1st SELECT *,(sell_price-purchase_price) AS unit_profit FROM products ORDER BY unit_profit DESC;
+-- Display the top 5 of highest profit (sell_price - purchase_price)
+SELECT *,(sell_price-purchase_price) AS unit_profit FROM products ORDER BY unit_profit DESC LIMIT 5;

--- What is the highest profit category?
-I calculated for total profit ((sell price - purchase price)*quantity) on each category item order by highest total profit and limit to 5 rows
-SELECT pname,((sell_price-purchase_price)*pquantity) AS total_profit FROM products ORDER BY total_profit DESC limit 5;

--- What warehouse has the highest potential profit?
-I printed how much potential profit on each warehouse location if all the item sold
-SELECT location, ((sell_price-purchase_price)*pquantity) 'potential profit' FROM products GROUP BY LOCATION ;